Compensation for Cruise Ship Injuries

 Aside from injuries causes by accident or negligence, there is also a risk of assault while traveling on a cruise ship.
 Both physical and sexual assaults happen with disturbing frequency, by and against passengers and crew alike.
 FBI statistics show that crew members are responsible for over half of the sexual assaults that occur on cruise ships.

 Where and when you were assaulted will determine what law covers your assault.
 Many people do not realize that once you leave the territorial waters of the United States, the laws of the United States no longer protect you.
 The recently-passed Cruise Vessel Security and Safety Act requires cruises to report crimes to the FBI and the U.S. Coast Guard and requires additional safety measures, such as peepholes on doors and greater surveillance cameras on cruise ships.
-However, because there are limited laws to protect victims, it is important that you contact an experienced maritime lawyer if you are attached on a cruise ship.
+However, because there are limited laws to protect victims, it is important that you contact an experienced maritime trial lawyer if you are attached on a cruise ship.

-Our maritime lawyers have extensive knowledge of maritime law and can help you get compensation regardless of where you were on the water, or who it was that assaulted you.
+Our maritime trial lawyers have extensive knowledge of maritime law and can help you get compensation regardless of where you were on the water, or who it was that assaulted you.
 We have obtained numerous verdicts for victims of assaults on cruise ships, both sexual and otherwise, and can do the same for you.